CumulusNetworks/docs/content/cumulus-linux/System-Configuration/HTTP-API.md

 #### <span>IP and Port Settings</span>

-You can modify the IP:port combinations to which services listen by changing the parameters of the `listen` directive(s).
+The IP:port combinations that services listen to can be modified by changing the parameters of the `listen` directive(s).
 By default, `nginx-restapi.conf` has only one `listen` parameter, whereas `/etc/nginx/sites-available/nginx-restapi-chassis.conf` has two independently configurable `server` blocks, each with a `listen` directive.
-One server block is for external traffic and the other for internal traffic.
+One server block is for external traffic, and the other for internal traffic.

 {{%notice note%}}

-All URLs must use HTTPS instead of HTTP.
+All URLs must use HTTPS, rather than HTTP.

 {{%/notice%}}